Register for the Specialized High Schools Admissions Test (SHSAT) by Friday, October 31, 2025!

 Upper Grades (Grades 9–12)

-You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for NYCPS students.
-You can also find even more great recommendations in the We the People Collection on Sora!
+You can find these books and many more great reads on Sora, our Citywide Digital Library, which provides free access to thousands of digital e-books and audiobooks for our students.
+You can also find even more great recommendations in the Carve Out Time with a Good Book Collection on Sora!

 Missed our previous book recommendations?